Visitor Analytics

-Every marketer dreams of being able to become more effective and get better results while doing less work.
+Every marketer dreams of being able to become more effective and get better results while doing less work, something that can be achieved by following the Pareto Principle.

-By focusing on the 20% of your efforts that bring you 80% of the results, you will be able to optimize your website, increase conversions, and experience massive growth - while doing less work.
+But back to the Pareto Principle.
+By focusing on the 20% of your efforts that bring you 80% of the results, you will be able to optimize your website, increase conversions, and also experience massive growth.
+And and all while also doing less work.

-The Pareto Principle is a rule which states that 80% of results in any system come from just 20% of the causes.
+The Pareto Principle states that 80% of results in any system come from just 20% of the causes.

-It originated from Vilfredo Pareto, an Italian economist who, in 1906 noticed that 20% of the Italian population owned 80% of the land.
-He then became obsessed with the 80/20 ratio and started seeing it in everything.
+It originated from Vilfredo Pareto, an Italian economist.
+In 1906, he noticed that 20% of the Italian population owned 80% of the land.
+He then became henceforth obsessed with the 80/20 ratio and started seeing it in everything.

 Here are some marketing-specific examples of the 80/20 way of thinking: